seandstewart/bardly/pending/romances/the-tempest/11-player.md

 As if it had lungs and rotten ones.

 **ANTONIO**
-Or as ’twere perfumed by a fen.
+Or as 'twere perfumed by a fen.

 **GONZALO**
 Here is everything advantageous to life.